2022–23 Formula E World Championship: Opening rounds

-Formula E made it's debut in Cape Town for round 5.
-Sacha Fenestraz took his maiden pole position in Formula E, ahead of Maserati's Max Guenther.
-Championship leader Wehrlein ran into the back of Buemi on lap 1, causing Wehrlein to retire from the race.
-Fenestraz and Guenther had fought for the lead in the early running, however Nick Cassidy took the lead through the first round of Attack Mode.
-Guenther clipped a wall which forced him into retirement, elevating Da Costa and Vergne into podium contention.
+Formula E made its debut in Cape Town for round 5.
+Fenestraz took his maiden pole position in Formula E, ahead of Maserati's Maximilian Günther.
+All four Mahindra-powered cars had to be withdrawn from the race as the manufacturer saw safety concerns with their rear suspension package.
+An early safety car because of Wehrlein crashing into Buemi saw Günther move into the lead, before Cassidy was next to take first spot.
+Günther clipped a wall on lap 21, forcing him to retire and elevating Da Costa and Vergne into contention.
 On lap 24, Da Costa pulled off a remarkable overtake on Cassidy for the lead.
-Da Costa attempted to take his second Attack Mode however missed the activation loop, handing the lead to Vergne.
-Da Costa pulled off the same stunning overtake on Vergne as he had on Cassidy.
-Da Costa would hold on to take the win, finishing 0.2 seconds ahead of Vergne.
-Cassidy took the final podium place after Fenestraz crashed out on the final lap.
-Despite not finishing, Wehrlein still leads the championship by 18 points.
+He then missed his attack mode activation, dropped behind Vergne and was able to pull the same brilliant move on Vergne to retake the lead and hold on for the win.
+Cassidy took the last podium place after Fenestraz crashed out on the final lap.
+With Wehrlein retiring and Dennis down in 13th after a penalty, Wehrlein's championship lead remained the same.